Abu Bakr: Names and titles

+Abu Bakr was known by several honorifics and titles in the Islamic tradition.
+His most famous title was Al-Siddiq ("the truthful"), which was said to have been granted by Muhammad after Abu Bakr immediately believed the account of the Isra' and Mi'raj when others doubted.
+Historian Fred Donner notes that the term, while usually translated as "truthful", may also have historically been associated with Abu Bakr's role as a collector of ṣadaqa.

+Another early title was Al-Atiq (Atiq, "saved one"), a title associated with him even before his conversion to Islam.
+In a weak narration in Sunan al-Tirmidhi, Muhammad is reported to have referred to Abu Bakr as the "Ateeq of Allah from the fire", meaning "saved" or "secure", with the association with Allah emphasizing his closeness to and protection by Allah.

+He was also honorifically referred to as Al-Sahib ("the companion"), based on the Qur'anic description of him as the companion of Muhammad when the two hid from the Quraysh in the Jabal Thawr cave during the Hijra to Medina.

+Another designation associated with Abu Bakr is Al-Atqa ("the most pious", "the most righteous", or "the most God-fearing").
+In a hadith narrated by Ibn Abbas in the exegesis of chapter 92 of the Qur'an by imam Al-Suyuti, the term al-atqāa (الأتقى) is interpreted as referring to Abu Bakr as an example for believers.

 Appearance

 The historian Al-Tabari, in regards to Abu Bakr's appearance, records the following interaction between Aisha and her paternal nephew, Abd Allah ibn Abd al-Rahman ibn Abi Bakr:

 When she was in her howdah and saw a man from among the Arabs passing by, she said, "I have not seen a man more like Abu Bakr than this one."
 We said to her, "Describe Abu Bakr."
 She said, "A slight, white man, thin-bearded and bowed.
 His waist wrapper would not hold but would fall down around his loins.
 He had a lean face, sunken eyes, a bulging forehead, and trembling knuckles".